sylvchev/PyRiemann-openBLAS/README.md

-# PyRiemannArmadillo
+# PyRiemann
-python implementation encapsulating Armadillo C++ library for computation in Riemannian geometry
+python implementation for computation in Riemannian geometry, using OpenBLAS and LAPACK